-2. Further in the presentation, the consultant comments that "...I think that the Dodd-Frank Act revised the definition of accredited investor under Regulation D of the Securities Act

-- 3. Towards the end of the presentation, the consultant comments that "...As far as I remember, the Dodd-Frank Act requires an adviser who beneficially owns more than 1% of a class of publicly traded equity securities to file disclosure reports."
+- 2. Further in the presentation, the consultant comments that "...I think that the Dodd-Frank Act revised the definition of accredited investor under Regulation D of the Securities Act of 1933 to exclude the value of a person's primary residence in calculating an investor's net worth."
+Is this assessment correct? - 3.
+Towards the end of the presentation, the consultant comments that "...As far as I remember, the Dodd-Frank Act requires an adviser who beneficially owns more than 1% of a class of publicly traded equity securities to file disclosure reports."
 Is this comment by the consultant correct?
 Explain. - 4.
 Finally, the consultant states that "...I believe that in the U.S., a registered investment adviser is required to adopt and implement compliance policies and procedures reasonably designed to prevent violations of the act by the adviser or her supervised persons."
 Is this statement correct?
-Explain - 5.
+Explain. - 5.
 XYZ is a non-U.S. hedge fund that has 12 U.S. clients.
 Under the Dodd-Frank Act, does XYZ have to register with the SEC? - 6.
 123 is an unregistered U.S. hedge fund dedicated to the convertible arbitrage strategy.
 In the last monthly letter to its investors, 123 included the following testimonial from Jack Laffite, one of the fund's current investors: "123 is as solid as a rock, they managed to generate positive returns when the rest of the convertible funds were losing money during the recent market turmoil."
 Is the inclusion of Jack's testimonial by 123 in its monthly letter legal or prohibited?
 Does the answer to this question change if 123 was registered with the SEC? - 7.
 MNO is a U.S. hedge fund.
 The fund currently has \$200 million assets under management (AUM).
 Its client base is mostly retail.
 The fund charges fees that are performance-based and has a strong compliance program.
 According to the SEC, are there any factors contributing to categorize MNO's hedge fund manager as a high risk profile? - 8.
 Hedge fund ABC is a merger arbitrage hedge fund registered in New York.
 ABC has just sent a written communication to its partners explaining the recent performance of the fund.
 ABC's communication states that the fund generated a net of fees return (although custodial fees were not netted out) of 2.5% during the past quarter.
 No mention is made about the aggregate equity market performance during the same period.
 ABC's communication presents gross performance figures side by side with net figures.
 The communication also discloses how the fund's performance was calculated indicating that the highest fee charged to a client was deducted to arrive at the net of fees performance figure.
-According to the SEC, is the Chief Compliance Officer (CCO) of hedge fund ABC in full compliance?
-Explain - 9.
-Is the regulation of hedge funds very similar across Europe? - 10.
+According to the SEC, is the chief compliance officer (CCO) of hedge fund ABC in full compliance?
+Explain.

+- 9. Is the regulation of hedge funds very similar across Europe? - 10.
 Which financial centers in Asia desire to become the next centers for hedge funds?
 Are the costs of starting and running a hedge fund in these centers higher or lower than those in New York?